 The difference between ordinary and gross negligence is important in two contexts:

 - When a statute imposes liability on a defendant for gross negligence but not ordinary negligence,2 or

-- When a plaintiff has signed an “assumption of the risk” agreement, which prevents the plaintiff from suing the defendant for ordinary negligence – but not for gross negligence.3
+- When you (the plaintiff) have signed an “assumption of the risk” agreement, which prevents you from suing the defendant for ordinary negligence – but not for gross negligence.3

 To help you better understand the concept of gross negligence, our California personal injury lawyers discuss:

 - 1. What is negligence?